MAYAR1GAMAL/Chatbot-for-depression/README.md

 ![screen2](https://user-images.githubusercontent.com/112266367/187234336-adb37885-058d-4d28-8957-54cf1ddcc501.jpg)

-by using RNN(LSTM) model we built chatbot by using sentimental analysis we Measure degree of the depression for each message by using Beck-Depression-Inventory-BDI we do rate of depression Beck-Depression-Inventory-BDI link [Beck-Depression-Inventory-BDI.pdf](https://github.com/MAYAR1GAMAL/Chatbot-for-depression/files/9445727/Beck-Depression-Inventory-BDI.pdf)
+by using RNN(LSTM) model we built chatbot. by using sentimental analysis we Measure degree of the depression for each message. by using Beck-Depression-Inventory-BDI we do rate of depression.
+Beck-Depression-Inventory-BDI link [Beck-Depression-Inventory-BDI.pdf](https://github.com/MAYAR1GAMAL/Chatbot-for-depression/files/9445727/Beck-Depression-Inventory-BDI.pdf)